Why Do my Cloth Diapers Smell?

 My last piece of advice is not to panic when diapers start to smell.
 There is no smell that can’t be fixed, and it’s not something you have to live with if you want to cloth diaper.
 If you’re experiencing smell issues, you’re sooo not alone, we’ve ALL been there.

-If you’re having problems of any kind with your diapers, let me and the rest of the Cloth Diapers for Beginners Facebook community know so we can offer some advice and support.
+And if you’re having problems of any kind with your diapers, let me and the rest of the Cloth Diapers for Beginners Facebook community know so we can offer some advice and support.
 You can find us here.